After-Shock/Cloudbox-wiki/NZB-Hydra.md

     ![](http://i.imgur.com/jsSwajH.png)

- 1. Go to the "Indexers" tab and add your indexers.
+ 1. Indexers:

+    - Add your indexers.
 Be sure to click `Save` when done.

  1. Downloaders: